Far Cry 3: Blood Dragon: Development

 Since the game had a very short development cycle, many systems, such as skill trees and crafting, were either removed or streamlined significantly.
 Evans said the essence of the game is entirely about "running around with very big guns and shooting cyborgs in their faces whilst trying to avoid dragons that fire lasers from their eyes".
 Most of the enemy designs were simple, but creating the blood dragons was challenging for the team due to their massive size; the developers had to rethink the island's design to ensure that the dragons can fully interact with the environment without clipping into the terrain.
 Many features were cut from the game since the team became over-ambitious: one deleted ending involved Rex eating Sloan's heart before transforming into a giant to battle a massive dragon, and a boss fight with Sloan was replaced with cutscenes.
 At one point the game included self-aware quick-time events, such as "press A to show emotions" and "press A to cry", but this was subsequently removed from the game.

 Australian synthwave duo Power Glove composed the game's music.
 Evans asked Eisener, who worked with the duo previously on Hobo with a Shotgun, to help him reach them.
 The soundtracks were produced fairly early during the game's development, as Evans wanted to use them as a baseline for the game's development.
 According to Evans, this allowed the team to understand more about the atmosphere and the tone the game was striving for.
 Concept arts were sent to Power Glove for inspiration.
 The team first composed the Blood Dragon theme, the theme for Rex Colt, and "Omega Force".
 The production of the soundtrack went smoothly, as the team rarely needed to ask the duo to revise their soundtracks.
 The soundtracks produced were mainly electronic music that paid homage to John Carpenter and Terminator films.
 To capture the retro vibe, the team also recruited the sound designer of Airwolf to serve as the game's audio director.
+As with Far Cry 3, the game is powered by the Dunia 2 engine.